-Assistant Professor of Otolaryngology/Head & Neck Surgery (Sleep Surgery) and, by courtesy, of Surgery (Plastic and Reconstructive Surgery) at the Stanford University Medical Center
+Assistant Professor of Otolaryngology - Head & Neck Surgery (OHNS) and, by courtesy, of Surgery (Plastic and Reconstructive Surgery) at the Stanford University Medical Center

 Bio Dr. Liu is as an Assistant Professor of Otolaryngology, and of Plastic and Reconstructive Surgery by courtesy, at Stanford University School of Medicine.
 He is co-director of the Stanford Sleep Surgery Fellowship, and preceptor to the Stanford Oculoplastic Surgery Fellowship.
 He is a Stanford Biodesign Faculty Fellow Alum.

 Dr. Liu received medical and dental degrees from the University of California-San Francisco (UCSF).
 He was a former Howard Hughes Medical Institute (HHMI) Research Scholar.
 After oral and maxillofacial surgery residency at UCSF, he completed the Stanford sleep surgery fellowship in 2014 with the Department of Otolaryngology and sleep surgery pioneer Dr. Robert Riley.